IBM Cloud Docs

 Creating the Power Virtual Server VPN connection

-Prerequisite: You must create at least one local subnet in the Power Virtual Server interface and a peer subnet in your on-premises environment.
-You can connect your on-premises environment and the Power Virtual Server network through the VPN tunnel.
+Prerequisite: You must create at least one local subnet in the Power Virtual Server interface and a peer subnet in your client-managed environment.
+You can connect your client-managed environment and the Power Virtual Server network through the VPN tunnel.
 For instructions about creating a subnet, see Configuring and adding a private network subnet.

 To create a VPN connection, complete the following steps: